 Young People with EBSA

-For pupils showing signs of emotionally based school avoidance, the SDQ emotional symptoms scale provides baseline data on anxiety and mood.
-However, the SDQ alone will not capture the complexity of school avoidance.
-Combine it with an EBSA-specific screening tool and a detailed analysis of attendance patterns, triggers, and maintaining factors.
+The SDQ emotional symptoms scale gives baseline data on learner anxiety and mood.
+But the SDQ doesn't capture school avoidance complexity.
+Combine it with an EBSA screening tool.
+Analyse attendance patterns, triggers, and maintaining factors as well (Goodman, 1997).

 Accessing and Administering the SDQ